thiagobien/ACL/workshop/10_Unbreakable_Delivery_Pipeline/04_Introduce_a_Failure_into_Front-End/README.md

 In this lab you will introduce a Java Script error into the front-end.
 This version will be deployed as version `v2`.

 ## Step 1: Introduce an error in the front-end service
-1. Open the file `server.js` in the master branch of the `~/front-end` and set the property `response-error-probability` to 20:
+1. Open the file `server.js` in the master branch of the `front-end` repository and set the property `response-error-probability` to 20:
     ```js
     ...
     global.acmws['request-latency'] = 0;